marxin/texi2rst-generated/sphinx/gccint/addressing-modes.rst

   Using the hook is usually simpler because it limits the number of files that are recompiled when changes are made.

-.. index:: TARGET_MEM_CONSTRAINT
+.. macro:: TARGET_MEM_CONSTRAINT

-MacroTARGET_MEM_CONSTRAINTA single character to be used instead of the default ``'m'`` character for general memory addresses.
+  A single character to be used instead of the default ``'m'`` character for general memory addresses.
 This defines the constraint letter which matches the memory addresses accepted by ``TARGET_LEGITIMATE_ADDRESS_P``.
 Define this macro if you want to support new address formats in your back end without changing the semantics of the ``'m'`` constraint.
 This is necessary in order to preserve functionality of inline assembly constructs using the ``'m'`` constraint.

-.. index:: FIND_BASE_TERM
+.. macro:: FIND_BASE_TERM (x)

-MacroFIND_BASE_TERM(:samp:`{x}`)A C expression to determine the base term of address :samp:`{x}`, or to provide a simplified version of :samp:`{x}` from which alias.c can easily find the base term.
+  A C expression to determine the base term of address :samp:`{x}`, or to provide a simplified version of :samp:`{x}` from which alias.c can easily find the base term.
 This macro is used in only two places:
   ``find_base_value`` and ``find_base_term`` in alias.c.

   It is always safe for this macro to not be defined.
 It exists so that alias analysis can understand machine-dependent addresses.

   The typical use of this macro is to handle addresses containing a label_ref or symbol_ref within an UNSPEC.

-.. function:: rtx TARGET_LEGITIMIZE_ADDRESS(rtx x,rtx oldx,machine_mode mode)
+.. function:: rtx TARGET_LEGITIMIZE_ADDRESS (rtx x, rtx oldx, machine_mode mode)

   This hook is given an invalid memory address :samp:`{x}` for an operand of mode :samp:`{mode}` and should try to return a valid memory